 Buy a Realistic Amount of Vegetables Each Week

 Sometimes, when people want to eat more vegetables they go a bit overboard at the grocery store.
 Be realistic with what you can eat and have a plan in place for how to use up leftover veg that’s starting to go bad at the end of the week (see the recipes below).

 I put vegetables in almost any recipe I make which means most of the recipes I’ve posted here at Lettuce Veg Out have vegetables in them!

 It’s also helpful to have a plan to use up vegetables before they start going bad.
 Having recipes that work no matter what you throw into them are a fantastic to keep in mind.
-As long as you have the flavouring ingredients (herbs, spices, sauces), you can make a tasty meal.
+As long as you have the flavoring ingredients (herbs, spices, sauces), you can make a tasty meal.

 - Mediterranean couscous salad (for vegetables that you enjoy raw)